Published January 7, 2022

 pdf.SaveAs("html-with-assets.pdf")

-In the above example, we use the HTML-to-PDF functionality of IronPDF.
-First of all, we have to import IronPDF to our project.
-We write "using IronPDF;" at the top of the program file to use it in our project.
+The code above demonstrates how to use the HTML-to-PDF functionality of IronPDF.
+To use IronPDF, importing the namespace is necessary.
+Write using IronPdf; at the top of the program file to use it in the project.

-We use ChromeRenderer for web support.
-Then we use the RenderHtmlAsPdf function for converting HTML strings to PDF files.
-In function parameter, we provide HTML string.
+The ChromePdfRenderer object is provided for web support.
+The RenderHtmlAsPdf function can be used for converting HTML strings to PDF files.
+The function parameter accepts various types of sources, including an HTML string.
 You can also use images in your PDF document by setting the base path of images.
-After that, we use the SaveAs function to save the PDF file on our machine.
+After that, the SaveAs function is used to save the PDF file on the local machine.
 You can choose simple HTML like the above and incorporate CSS, images, and JavaScript.

 Output